KISS Sorcar: A Stupidly-Simple General-Purpose and Software Engineering AI Assistant: The System Prompt

+\textbf{Ambiguity protocol.} A trailing instruction outside the \texttt{<tool\_rules>} block (``If there is ambiguity or under specification in the user task, search the internet to find the most reliable and modern solution to resolve the ambiguity'') channels the model's natural tendency to confabulate when underspecified into the structured web-research workflow described below.
+Rather than letting the model guess (the default behavior) or stop and ask the user (which interrupts the workflow), this directive turns ambiguity into a research task that produces an auditable artifact.

+\textbf{Parallel tool calls.} The instruction to ``make them all in the same turn'' when tool calls are independent reduces latency by allowing the framework to execute multiple tool calls concurrently.
+Without this instruction, the model tends to issue one tool call per turn even when the calls are independent, wasting round trips.

-\textbf{``If you are running out of context length or steps, DO NOT try to complete the task urgently, but continue the task by calling finish.''} When the context window is nearly full, LLMs exhibit a ``rush to finish'' behavior: they skip verification steps, make hasty edits, and call \texttt{finish} with an incomplete result.
-This instruction redirects that urgency into the continuation protocol (Section~\ref{sec:relentless-agent}), ensuring that a clean handoff to a new sub-session produces better results than a frantic attempt to squeeze everything into the remaining tokens.
+\textbf{Context and continuation.} When the context window is nearly full, LLMs exhibit a ``rush to finish'' behavior: they skip verification steps, make hasty edits, and call \texttt{finish} with an incomplete result.
+The continuation instructions redirect that urgency into the continuation protocol (Section~\ref{sec:relentless-agent}), ensuring that a clean handoff to a new sub-session produces better results than a frantic attempt to squeeze everything into the remaining tokens.

-\textbf{``PWD in the system prompt and user prompt denotes current working directory.''} The acronym ``PWD'' appears throughout the prompt and in user task descriptions (e.g., ``edit PWD/src/main.py'').
-Without this definition, the model might interpret PWD as the Unix environment variable \texttt{\$PWD} and attempt to expand it, or misinterpret it as a literal directory name.
-The explicit definition ensures consistent interpretation.